A Fantastic and Classic Couple of Mice, Featured on “Husband and Wife Week!”

 I yank that tooth.”
 Soon the fox was in dreamland.
 “M-m-m, yummy,”

-You may have noticed that many of the Way Back Wednesday books I’ve selected are Caldecott Award winning books.
-You may or may know that the Caldecott medal is given yearly to “the most distinguished picture book for children published in the United States beginning with 1937 publications.”
+You may have noticed that many of the books that I select are Caldecott Award winning books.
+You may or may not know that the Caldecott medal is given yearly to “the most distinguished picture book for children published in the United States beginning with 1937 publications.”
 It is awarded to the illustrator by The Association for Library Service to Children- a division of the American Library Association.
-The award is named for Randolph Caldecott, who a 19th century English illustrator and here are the criteria for the award:
+The award is named for Randolph Caldecott, a 19th century English illustrator, and here are the criteria for the award:

 - The book must be published in English in the United States during the preceding year